 Wu Song: So?
 I’m just a passenger.
 Why should it pick a fight with me?
-Nuts? (leaves the restaurant after emptied his 18th bowl of rice wine).
+Nuts? (leaves the tavern after emptied his 18th bowl of rice wine).

 Tiger (leaps out of the bush): Hi, dare you to hack into my network!

 Wu Song (baffling): What?
 Where is your network?

 Tiger (fuming): Each rock in the mountain is a cell in my network, don’t you understand!

 Wu Song (jumps off the rock): Sorry about that. (picks up his club)

 Tiger (springs forward): Are you out of your mind?
 You never informed me you’ve developed a weapon!
 You are the biggest threat to the mountain peace!

 Wu Song (dodges aside): No offence.
 It’s just for self-defence.